scrapy/scrapy/docs/intro/overview.rst

 * Built-in support for :ref:`selecting and extracting <topics-selectors>` data from HTML and XML sources

-* Built-in support for :ref:`exporting data <file-export-pipeline>` in multiple formats, including XML, CSV and JSON
+* Built-in support for :ref:`generating feed exports <topics-feed-exports>` in multiple formats (JSON, CSV, XML) and storing them in multiple backends (FTP, S3, filesystem)

 * A media pipeline for :ref:`automatically downloading images <topics-images>` (or any other media) associated with the scraped items